mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/unily-intranet-connector.md

 ## Prerequisites
 - You must be the search admin for your organization's Microsoft 365 tenant.
 - To create a new connection, use your organization’s Unily instance URL.
 This URL is the specific web address used to access and interact with Unily API services for content retrieval, which usually looks like https://[your-organization-name].unily.com
 - To complete the authentication, you need a Client ID and Client Secret.
-To get your Unily Client ID and Secret, please contact Unily directly.
-Note that a Unily instance may have multiple applications, each with different permissions.
+To get your Unily Client ID and Secret, contact Unily directly.
+A Unily instance may have multiple applications, each with different permissions.
 Ensure that you obtain the correct credentials for the application to be used for the Graph connector.

 ## Get Started